supercollider/supercollider/README_MACOS.md

   *Note*: SuperCollider depends on Qt5WebKit, which was dropped from Qt in 5.6.
 So make sure you request Qt5.5 (`qt55`) and not the latest version (`qt5`).
   Use `brew info` to see the version of a package, and see `brew switch` or `brew pin` if you want to use Qt5.5 as your default version.

-- if you want to build with the *supernova* server, you need **portaudio** package, which can also be installed via homebrew:
+- If you want to build with the *supernova* server, you need **portaudio** package, which can also be installed via homebrew:
   `brew install portaudio`

 Obtaining the source code